CTFd/CTFd/docs/deployment.rst

    CTFd makes every effort to be an easy to setup application.
    However, deploying CTFd for large amounts of users can be difficult.

    Fully managed and maintained CTFd deployments are available at https://ctfd.io.
-If you're interested in a specialized CTFd deployment with custom features please `contact us`_.
+If you're interested in a specialized CTFd deployment with custom features please `contact us <https://ctfd.io/contact/>`_.

 .. _Flask documentation: http://flask.pocoo.org/docs/latest/deploying/